marcforn/Marvel-Demo/README.md

   - Pros: Has better cache behaviour than Picasso and simplify the images loader process.
   - Cons: Not cons found for the moment.

-* [Stetho] (Only for developer purpose) - A libray created by facebook that let's you to acces to the application information while it's running.
+* [Stetho] - A libray created by facebook that let's you to acces to the application information while it's running.
 This library allows you to access to SharedPreferences and Database to CRUD elements from it.
 Also allows you to track all the requests done by the app.

   - Pros: Allows you to access to the app internal data.
   - Cons: When activated the app is getting slower and sometimes is hard to debug.

-* [Leak Canary] (Only for developer purpose) - This library created by Square allows you to know when some class is leaked by the app and helps you to remove stuck memory.
+* [Leak Canary] - This library created by Square allows you to know when some class is leaked by the app and helps you to remove stuck memory.

   - Pros: Allows you to fix the memory leaks.
   - Cons: Sometimes with Stetho running at same time it throwns fake memory leaks.